audrow/sta-website-helpers/RECORD.md

 - [2022-01-26: Updating How Episodes are Obtained](#2022-01-26-updating-how-episodes-are-obtained)
 - [2022-01-25: Use Episode Numbers Rather than Slugs](#2022-01-25-use-episode-numbers-rather-than-slugs)
 - [2022-01-22: Storing Large Files](#2022-01-22-storing-large-files)

+## 2022-02-02: Get Outline and Transcript Data Structures

+Today, I added functions to get the transcript and outline as objects that will make them more convenient to work with.

+The next step is to test these functions and then use them in the get-post's method.
+From there, I should move the content maker out of this project, expose the relevant functions and types in the index file, and make another release.
+Before doing so, I should rename the project to be more consistent with what the code here actually does: it makes the post data accessible and memoizes it for performance.

+Once this is done, I can begin working on making the actual site with NextJS - that will be exciting.
+I will do the content generation there.

 ## 2022-01-30: Add tag support